 NordVPN also boasts an impressive set of security and privacy features.
 They include:

-- CyberSec – An advanced feature that blocks ads, trackers, and malware domains that try to spy on you or infect your device with malware.
+- Threat Protection – An advanced feature that blocks ads, trackers, and malware domains that try to spy on you or infect your device with malware.

 - Double-VPN servers – These pass your VPN traffic through servers in two different locations, making it vastly harder to track your activities.